rgleave/proj2/EnergyForecastingWorkshop.md

   b) Navigate to the Cloudformation console.
 Select "Create Stack, with new resources (Standard)".
 For the template source, choose 'Upload a template file'.
 Select the template you just downloaded.

   c) Review the default Cloudformation parameters provided by the Cloudformation template.
+Pay particular attention to the schemas definitions.
+We will refer to them again in a following step.
 When you are ready, launch the template.
 It should take about 5 minutes to create the forecasting pipeline and other necessary resources.

   Important Notes:
   - for the stack name, use the same name that you chose for the folder in Step 1.